mindwebs/.github/docs/pull_request_template.md

 - [ ] This change requires a documentation update

 ## Version X.Y.Z (Date)

+### Description

+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Fixes # (issue numbers)

 ### Added
 - New feature 1
 - New feature 2